aentwist/pre-commit-mirrors-commitlint/README.md

         additional_dependencies: *commitlint-additional-dependencies
 ```

-Run the hook manually with `pre-commit run --hook-stage=manual commitlint-all`.
+Run the hook manually with `pre-commit run --hook-stage=manual --files .pre-commit-config.yaml commitlint-all`.

+Note that we need to both specify the hook stage, and feed pre-commit some files so it knows it needs to run the hook.
+Using `--all-files` runs the hook once per file; instead, specify only one file to run the hook once.
+Choose the one file we know exists: the pre-commit config.